TheHun89/OOP/README.md

 }
 ```

-* if a thread goes a long time without invoking a method that throws InterruptedException then it must periodically invoke Thread.interrupted, which returns true if an interrupt has been received
+If a thread goes a long time without invoking a method that throws InterruptedException then it must periodically invoke Thread.interrupted, which returns true if an interrupt has been received:
 ```
 for (int i = 0; i < inputs.length; i++) {
     heavyCrunch(inputs[i]);